Towards Unified AI-Driven Fracture Mechanics: The Extended Deep Energy Method (XDEM): Results

 \section{Results}

 This section presents the performance of the proposed Extended Deep Energy Method (XDEM) in modeling fracture evolution under varying loading and boundary conditions.
-The results are organized into two parts: (i) prediction of stress intensity factors (SIFs), which quantify the near-tip stress fields, and (ii) simulation of crack path propagation under different fracture modes (modes I, II and III)..
+XDEM is presented in two forms: discrete (XDEM-D) and continuous (XDEM-C).
+The results discussed in the main text pertain to XDEM-D, while results for XDEM-C are provided in the Supplementary Section.
+The results are organized into two parts: (i) prediction of stress intensity factors (SIFs), which quantify the near-tip stress fields, and (ii) simulation of crack path propagation under different fracture modes (modes I, II and III).

 \bigbreak

 \textbf{Stress intensity factor}

 The stress intensity factor is a fundamental quantity in linear elastic fracture mechanics, characterizing the intensity of the stress field near the crack tip.
 We begin by evaluating the ability of XDEM to accurately predict SIFs.
 Three representative cases: mode I (opening), mode II (sliding), and mode III (tearing) are considered, along with mixed-mode loading conditions.
 Since the individual mode I, II, and III cracks can be regarded as special cases of mixed-mode fracture, we focus here on the mixed-mode configuration, while detailed results for the pure modes are provided in Supplementary Section.